sourabhkrishnani/SAAS-Smart_Attendance-Analytics_System/README.md

 2. Feature Extraction: It extracts unique facial features like distances between eyes, nose shape, and jawline.
 3. Face Recognition: These features are compared to a database of stored faces to identify or verify an individual.
 Which Type of Face Recognition Modules we use in this project:
 * Pre-trained Models: These are readily available models trained on large datasets of labeled faces.
-Examples include:
 * OpenCV's Haar Cascade Classifiers.
-    * Kairos recognition library used.
 * KNN from deep learning.

 Applications of Face Recognition Modules:
 * Security and Access Control: Identifying authorized personnel for building access or verifying identities for financial transactions.